 - You INSTANTLY lift out all of the broken bones, tiny peppercorns/whole spices, and veggies with the strainer (see the first photo below).

-- All of the foam STICKS TO THE STRAINER…YES!
+- All of the foam sticks to the strainer…YES!
 That means, no need for skimming the foam after it’s cooked (see second photo below).

 Thee two little things make such a difference when finishing your broth.

-Pro tip: My strainer had a rubber covering over the handle, but I cut it off with scissors because I didn’t want the rubber to leach any chemicals into my food!
+Pro tip: My strainer had a rubber covering over the handle, but I cut it off with scissors because I didn’t want the rubber to leach any chemicals into my food.

 Instant Pot-compatible Strainer (affiliate link):